 How do your employees learn?

-With new realities learning has moved beyond the confines of classical instructor-led training, and has found its way into new channels: peer-to-peer learning, social learning, blended learning, bite-sized learning, on-the-job learning, etc.
+With new realities in the business landscape, learning has moved beyond the confines of classical instructor-led training and has found its way into new channels: peer-to-peer learning, social learning, blended learning, bite-sized learning, on-the-job learning, etc.

-Today’s employees are overwhelmed with information, distracted by tools and applications, and are more and more impatient.
-Flexibility in where and how they learn is increasingly important.
-Today’s learner wants to learn from his peers as much as from experts and is taking more control over his own development path.
+Today’s employees are overwhelmed with information, they are distracted by tools and applications and are more and more impatient.
+It is becoming increasingly important to be flexible in the ways we learn and where the learning takes place.
+Today’s learner wants to learn from his peers as much as from experts and he is taking more control over his own development path.

-The model says that hands-on experience (the 70 percent) enables employees to discover and refine their job-related skills, make decisions, address challenges and interact with bosses and mentors within work settings.
+The model says that hands-on experience (the 70 percent) enables employees to discover and refine their job-related skills, to make decisions, to address challenges and to interact with bosses and mentors within work settings.
 It facilitates learning from mistakes and receiving immediate feedback on performance.

 Employees learn from others (the 20 percent) through a variety of activities: social learning, coaching, mentoring, collaborative learning and other methods of interaction with peers.
 Encouragement and feedback are prime benefits of this valuable learning approach.

-These % are not a mantra, but they do indicate that we need to adapt our learning environments to a new world, in which peers gain importance.
-Call it the ‘uberisation’ of learning or your ‘learning trip advisor’.
+These percentages are not a mantra, but they do indicate that we need to adapt our learning environments to a new world.
+A world in which peers gain more importance.
+Call it the ‘uberisation’ of learning or your ‘learning tripadvisor’.